watermint/toolbox/README.md

 Changes in specifications will be announced at [Announcements](https://github.com/watermint/toolbox/discussions/categories/announcements).
 Please refer to [Specification Change](https://toolbox.watermint.org/guides/spec-change.html) for a list of planned specification changes.

+## Availability period for each release

+In general, new security issues are discovered every day.
+In order not to leave these security and critical issues unaddressed by continuing to use older watermint toolbox releases, a maximum availability period has been set for release 130 and above.
+Please see [#815](https://github.com/watermint/toolbox/discussions/815) for more details.

 # Security and privacy

 ## Information Not Collected